Gliese 784

 Gliese 784 is a single red dwarf star located in the southern constellation of Telescopium that may host an exoplanetary companion.
-The star was catalogued in 1900, when it was included in the Cordoba Durchmusterung (CD) by John M. Thome with the designation CD -45 13677.
+The star was catalogued in 1900, when it was included in the Cordoba Durchmusterung (CD) by John M. Thome with the designation CD−45 13677.
 It is too faint to be viewed with the naked eye, having an apparent visual magnitude of 7.96.
 Gliese 784 is located at a distance of 20.1 light-years from the Sun as determined from parallax measurements, and is drifting closer with a radial velocity of −33.5 km/s.
 The system is predicted to come as close as 3.5047 pc in ~121,700 years time.

 This is a small M-type main-sequence star with a stellar classification of M0V.
 It is much younger than Sun at 0.85 billion years.
 Despite this, it appears to be rotating slowly with a period of roughly 48 days.
 The star has 58% of the mass and 58% of the radius of the Sun.
 It is radiating just 6% of the luminosity of the Sun from its photosphere at an effective temperature of 3,754 K.

 Planetary system

 In June 2019 one planet candidate was reported in orbit around Gliese 784.
-Since 2020, the star is suspected to be surrounded by a disk of cold dust, but the signal may be also due to a background extragalactic source.
+An infrared excess was detected in 2020 that could suggest the presence of a circumstellar disk, but this is likely due to a background galaxy.